Kia Sorento vs Hyundai Santa Fe 2026: Which Korean Mid-Size SUV Wins?

 - 4.49% APR for 60 months on all trims

-The Sorento's dealer cash and marginally lower base price make it the better cash-purchase value this month.
-The Santa Fe's lower APR rate (4.49% vs 4.99%) is worth about $300 in interest on a 60-month $40,000 loan — close enough that the Sorento's $500 dealer cash wins.
+The Sorento's dealer cash and slightly lower base make it the better cash value this month.
+The Santa Fe's lower APR (4.49 vs 4.99%) saves about $300 in interest on a 60-month $40,000 loan — close enough that the Sorento's $500 cash edges it.

 The verdict

-Buy the Kia Sorento if you need an optional third row, want a lower entry price, or value the broader trim range at the base end.
-The EX Hybrid AWD is the sweet-spot trim — 33 mpg combined, AWD, full safety suite, and the 10-year warranty for around $41,000.
+Buy the Kia Sorento if you need an optional third row, want a lower entry price, or value the broader trim range.
+The EX Hybrid AWD is the sweet spot — 33 mpg combined, AWD, full safety suite, and the 10-year warranty for around $41,000.

-Buy the Hyundai Santa Fe if you want a 2-row SUV with the more distinctive design, marginally better hybrid fuel economy, and the cleaner PHEV package.
-The SEL Convenience PHEV AWD is the deal after the $7,500 federal credit — effective ~$36,000 for a 31-mile PHEV mid-size SUV.
+Buy the Hyundai Santa Fe if you want a two-row with the more distinctive design, marginally better hybrid economy, and the cleaner PHEV package.
+Just price the PHEV on its merits now that the credit's gone.

 From the Buying Guide